 That includes The Saltings modernist property in Hayling Island, Hampshire, the 1930s property in Rickmansworth, Hertfordshire, the Sun Houses in Amersham, Buckinghamshire and of course, the Amyas Connell-designed High & Over in Amersham to name just a few.

-This one, dating back to 1937, survives as well, with much of the forward-thinking design untouched, At least, in architectural terms.
+The one here, dating back to 1937, survives as well, with much of the forward-thinking design untouched, At least, in architectural terms.
 The bold, angular design the walls of glazing and those rather eye-catching overhangs for example.
 It looks just as impressive from the rear too as well as from the road.
 Love the gate at the end of the drive.

 Inside, it’s more of a mixed bag for the purists, but overall the finish is generally in keeping with the architecture.
 No one has tried turning this into a country cottage thankfully.
 However, the house was designed to be able to be split into two apartments but is now a single house.
 If I didn’t tell you that, you probably wouldn’t have known.